dlounsbu/ICTR_team_sci_initiative/bronxpride2024.md

 The reality is stark: young Black and Latinx gay and bisexual men and transgender individuals are most at risk of HIV in the Bronx.

+They are many times more likely to become HIV+ than any other group in our community.

 Routine HIV testing and PrEP are powerful preventive tools in our fight against HIV/AIDS.

 Knowing our status empowers us to take control of our health, whether that means accessing treatment or taking preventive measures like PrEP.